 THE MUSIC EXPERIMENT: MTV & INTEL

-We started by working with the team at MTV and Intel to understand the experience they wanted to create at the secret show for the music experiment.
-They wanted us to design something compelling that would inspire the guests at the concert to dance and have fun.
-Collectively we felt that by providing an immersive live DJ dance party experience, the fans would add the magic to the music video they were producing.
+We started by working with a team that combined talent from MTV and Intel to understand the experience they wanted to create at the secret show for the music experiment.
+They wanted a design and installation that would inspire the guests to dance and have fun while being transported to an experience like few others.
+We imagined what an immersive live DJ dance party would be like if it was held in an airplane hanger and placed under a 5,000 sq. ft. cube that was 40 ft high, and then suspended above a crown of dancing of super fans.

-We worked with the Flux Pavilion team to gain an understanding of the kind of music experience he wanted to showcase.
-Because Flux Pavilion Is known as an EDM producer and DJ, we wanted to create motion graphics that would represent the music.
+We worked with Flux Pavilion to better understand the kind of music experience he wanted to showcase.
+Because Flux Pavilion is known as an EDM producer and DJ, we wanted to create motion graphics that would represent and correlate to his music.

 For more details on the technical aspects of the project read our blog.